Sparking a shared charging revolution

 Shared charging hub in the Mascot area

-Such development projects require approval from the local city government, to ensure they’re well specified, and serve the needs of the community.
+Developments of this size require approval from the local city government, to ensure they’re well specified, and serve the needs of the community.
 As a result, plans were perfected through the Development Application (DA – or planning) process.
 Fortunately, technical expertise in Zenobē’s team ensured queries and amends were dealt with as quickly as possible – a very real hurdle for complex infrastructure projects across the world.

 Zerova electric vehicle charging station with Zenobē branding, featuring dual charging ports and protective yellow barriers, installed in an industrial setting with a metal fence in the background.